LucillaCatLana/cryptosage-openclaw/README.md

 ## 👤 Author

-Made with ❤️ by **LucillaCatLana** for Binance OpenClaw AI Competition 2026.
+Made with ❤️ by **Lucilla Cat Lana** for Binance OpenClaw AI Competition 2026.

 ---